Liang-yc/CalorieEstimation/README.md

 ## Food Calorie Estimation Method
 -----
 <div align="center"><img src="https://github.com/Liang-yc/images4readme/blob/master/flowchart.jpg"></div>
 The flowchart of our food calorie estimation method is shown in the figure.
-This method takes two images as its inputs: a top view and a side view of the food; each image includes a calibration object which is used to estimate image’s scale factor.
+Our method includes 5 steps: image acquisition, object detection, image segmentation volume estimation and calorie estimation.
+The inputs are a top view and a side view of the food; each view includes a calibration object which is used to estimate scale factor.
 Food(s) and calibration object are detected by object detection method called Faster R-CNN and each food’s counter is obtained by applying GrabCut algorithm.
 After that, we estimate each food's volume and calorie.

 ## Requirement:software
 -----